- Fashion and Beauty»

 Hair for Prom

 Do you like braids?
-Braids are not just fancy pigtails anymore.
-Hair Stylists have begun to use braids in very creative ways.
+Braids are not just for everyday hair control.
+Hair Stylists use braids in very creative ways.
 As the stylist weaves a hairdo with intricate braids she creates interest and unique designs.

-The picture you see at the right is of my beautiful granddaughter.
+The picture, above, is my beautiful granddaughter.
 This is her homecoming picture with her sweetheart.
 Though she is not so little anymore, in age at least, her hair is the perfect example of how braids can be worked into a fancy hairdo.
 This exquisite hairstyle is enhanced by strategically placing braids throughout this beautiful hairstyle masterpiece.

 Step By Step Guide

-Each video will be accompanied with written instructions.
+I have chosen video's to illustrate my favorite little girls' hairstyles.
+Each video will be accompanied by written instructions.

 I encourage you to watch the video first because the instructions will make perfect sense once you view it.

-The next time you want to create one of the styles that are demonstrated on the video, you will not have to watch the video – just follow the directions, as needed, to spark your memory.
+The next time you want to create one of the styles that are demonstrated on the video, you won't need to watch the video – just follow the directions to spark your memory.